The Church of Jesus Christ of Latter-day Saints in China: Society

 Sociologist Pierre Vendassi observed that, compared to members of Evangelical communities in China, the LDS Church's adherents in China tend to more greatly limit the visibility of their religious identity.
 According to Vendassi, interviews indicate that some Latter-day Saints in China are concerned that displaying their religious identity too prominently would carry a "political and social risk", citing one member who expressed to Vendassi in an interview that revealing his religious identity would cause others to "think that it's an American church."
 Vendassi argues that this can be linked to the church's "red church" policy, which cooperates with government regulations that have the goal of opposing "its development and its very nature".

 According to writer Robert Farley, the church is benefitted by good U.S.-China relations because it relies on converting Chinese nationals while they are overseas.

 Macau

-As of December 31, 2021, the LDS Church counts 1,456 members and 2 Branches in Macau.
+As of December 31, 2024, the LDS Church counts 1,445 members and 2 Branches in Macau.
 The LDS Church sees a significant flow members moving in and out of Macau causing fluctuations in membership and congregations.
 In 2015, Macau served as the pilot program for the Church's 2-hr Sunday meeting block schedule.

 Hong Kong

-As of December 31, 2021, the LDS Church counts 24,859 members, 1 temple, 1 mission, 6 stakes, 30 wards, and 5 branches in Hong Kong.
+As of December 31, 2024, the LDS Church counts 24,496 members, 1 temple, 1 mission, 1 district, 4 stakes, 21 wards, and 6 branches in Hong Kong.